 Data collection: The person who receives the lunchbox has to record the time of receipt every day and send a weekly report.

-Y (less customers) = function (timely lunch drop off )
+Y (fewer customers) = function (timely lunch drop off )

-- Analyse: Once the functional relationship is established, we need to analyze the various causes of the problem and finally arrive at the root cause.
-For this, we could use tools like the Histogram, Pareto chart, and Fishbone diagram.
+- Analyse: After establishing the functional relationship, it is necessary to analyze the various causes of the problem and ultimately determine the root cause.
+We could use tools like the Histogram, Pareto chart, and Fishbone diagram.

-In our example, we can analyze various causes for delayed delivery: Delayed preparation of food, the lesser number of delivery boys, traffic jam etc. We can use the tools to identify which cause is the major one.
+In our example, we can analyze various causes for a delayed delivery: Delayed food preparation, fewer delivery boys, traffic jams, etc. We can use the tools to identify which reason is the major one.

 - Improve: Once we have identified the root cause of the problem, we need to find solutions.
 At this stage, it is usually time for brainstorming and out-of-the-box solutions!
-The options can be tested out in small units to establish efficacy.
+Testing the options in small units can establish their efficacy.

-In our example of lunch delivery, suppose the major cause of delay was identified to be traffic, we could consider various alternatives like using the train instead of the road for delivery, changing the routes to avoid traffic or setting out earlier than usual.
+In our example of lunch delivery, suppose the significant cause of delay was traffic; we could consider various alternatives like using the train instead of the road for delivery, changing the routes to avoid traffic, or setting out earlier than usual.

-Suppose we find that by simple tweaking of the routes, the objective can be achieved with minimum cost, we adopt that solution.
-When we have changed the routes for delivery, we may install a tracking system to identify whether each delivery agent is adhering to the route.
+Suppose we find that by simply tweaking the routes, the objective can be achieved with minimum cost; we adopt that solution.
+When we have changed the ways of delivery, we may install a tracking system to identify whether each delivery agent is adhering to the route.
 We can measure the timeliness in delivery against each delivery agent and connect his Sigma level to his incentives.

 The Belts: Champion, Green, and Black

-In 1988 at Unisys Corp, Harry and Cliff Ames created stages of achievement in six sigma green belt certification free using “belts”.
-When two Karate enthusiasts create something, it is only natural that they use terms that correspond to Karate.
+In 1988 at Unisys Corp, Harry, and Cliff Ames created stages of achievement in six sigma green belt certification free using “belts.”
+When two Karate enthusiasts make something, using terms corresponding to Karate is only natural.
 And hence, the belts were born.
 A person who learns particular tools and techniques of Six Sigma is awarded the appropriate belt.

-- A Six Sigma Yellow Belt is one who has completed the Six Sigma training but not worked in any project as yet.
+- A Six Sigma Yellow Belt has completed the Six Sigma training but has not worked on any project as yet.

 - A Black Belt knows advanced statistical methods and leads cross-functional projects.
 He employs many Six Sigma Green Belt in his projects.
-He spends a considerable amount of time in implementing and integrating Lean Six Sigma within the organization.
-In many cases, he is a thorough quality professional.
+He spends considerable time implementing and integrating Lean Six Sigma within the organization.
+In many cases, he is a thorough, quality professional.

 - A Master Black Belt is a change agent.
-He strategizes the Lean six sigma green belt certification free philosophy and is the guardian of the same within the organization.
-He is the ultimate keeper of the six sigma green belt certification free tradition, so to speak.
+He strategizes the Lean six sigma green belt certification-free philosophy and is the guardian of the same within the organization.
+He is the ultimate keeper of the six sigma green belt certification-free tradition.

 20 Things a Six Sigma Green Belt Should Know:

-A Six Sigma Greenbelt is awarded to one who is well versed with the tools and techniques of Six Sigma methodology and knows how to implement that in the improvement projects concerning his function.
-The Black Belt is the coach of a Six Sigma Green Belt and has the larger role of implementing cross-functional improvement projects.
+To receive a Six Sigma Greenbelt, a person must be knowledgeable about the tools and techniques of the Six Sigma methodology and capable of implementing them in improvement projects related to their function.
+The Black Belt is the coach of a Six Sigma Green Belt and has the more significant role of implementing cross-functional improvement projects.